-For the past six years, Mr. Brannan has been a health care compliance consultant, engaged by attorneys, physicians and health care organizations to provide advice on compliance and governmental investigations.
-He is an expert in health care compliance and False Claims Act cases and has on numerous occasions conducted in-depth document reviews and investigations to assist in learning the facts about: (1) Medicare/Medicaid health care fraud and abuse allegations; (2) white collar crime allegations; and (3) public corruption allegations.
-Furthermore, Mr. Brannan has been frequently engaged to provide his expertise in medical coding (ICD-9 diagnosis and CPT procedure) to assist attorneys and accountants in the defense of physicians and hospitals.
+Steve Brannan is an experienced health care compliance specialist who is engaged by law firms and health care organizations to provide guidance on compliance and governmental investigations.
+He is an expert on the False Claims Act cases and has on numerous occasions conducted in-depth document reviews and investigations to assist in learning the facts about: (1) Medicare/Medicaid health care fraud and abuse allegations; (2) white collar crime allegations; and (3) public corruption allegations.
+Furthermore, Mr. Brannan has been frequently engaged to provide his expertise in medical coding to assist attorneys and accountants in the defense of physicians and hospitals.

 Previous Work Experience

-Mr. Brannan retired as a Special Agent of the Federal Bureau of Investigations (FBI) in 1998 after 26 years service.
+Mr. Brannan retired as a Special Agent of the FBI with 26 years of service.
 As an FBI Special Agent, was responsible for investigating violations of federal laws, primarily white-collar crime, including public corruption and allegations of bank fraud and embezzlement.
 He was a hostage negotiator for 14 years and also worked on numerous cases involving allegations of Medicare fraud.
 He has testified in Federal and State courts more than 100 times.